What do hedgehogs, foxes, frogs and birds have in common?

 David Epstein’s 2019 book Range: Why Generalists Triumph in a Specialized World makes for a fascinating read, introducing various analogies to explain why having a breadth of knowledge and experience is so vital.

 Let’s start with the hedgehogs and foxes.
-Referencing Philip Tetlock’s well-known nicknames, Epstein explains the key differences between the narrow-view hedgehogs “who know one big thing”, and the integrator foxes, “who know many things”.
+Referencing Philip Tetlock’s well-known nicknames, Epstein explains the key differences between the narrow-view hedgehogs “who know one big thing,” and the integrator foxes, “who know many things”.
+Epstein explains:

-These nicknames do a sterling job of explaining why specialists might struggle to make long-term predictions, but in what other ways is having a wider view important?
-And how do we develop range in the first place?
+These nicknames effectively explain why specialists struggle with long-term predictions, but how else does having a broader perspective matter?
+And how can we develop this range in the first place?

 Epstein argues that the way to develop range is by sampling widely, gaining a breadth of experiences, taking detours, experimenting relentlessly and juggling many interests.
-A certain someone by the name of Michelangelo did just that…
+And a certain someone by the name of Michelangelo did just that…

 Whilst abandoning a project midway through may sound chaotic and unproductive, there is some science behind it.
 Epstein points to the work of entrepreneur and best-selling business writer, Seth Godin, to explain why.